Kiyotoko/raw-rebalance-submod/RaW Credits.md

 ## Thanks and special mentions

 - We'd like to thank everyone who contributed to this release!
 A huge thanks goes to all of our testers.
 We take quality control seriously and field-testing changes before they go live is a key part of that process.
-- We would like to thank **The One Bullet** and the entire AoTR team for their encouragement, and generous assistance.
+- We would like to thank **The One Bullet** and the entire AotR team for their encouragement, and generous assistance.
 - Also thank **Farseer** for his help and generous contributions
 - Also thanks to **SmallPox** (EaWX) **Kad_Venku** (former YVaW) for the development of many tools which will make it possible to have shorter release cycles of Republic at War.